kognise/portal/README.md

+> 🚩 **This project is archived!** 🚩
+>
+> *This one is pretty simple, I just don't have any interest in it anymore, it isn't deployed anymore, and it doesn't have any users.*

 # Local Development Quickstart

 Because I spent way too long figuring this out, it's super easy to develop Project Portal locally!